-A lot of start-ups will perform an initial keyword research run so they know what to target during the start of their business but miss the chance to expand on this research to identify and explore new opportunities to rank in search results.
+A lot of start-ups will perform initial keyword research so they know what to target during the start of their business but miss the chance to expand on this research to identify and explore new opportunities to rank in search results.

 You might introduce a new service, product range, or extend your business or change your scope.
 You might learn more about how your target audience is searching for you and your related products.
 You may identify a market you can better compete in or invest more time building your digital footprint.

 Acting on this information is crucial in growing your SEO strategy, so don’t forget to regularly review your keywords.
 After all, SEO is about tapping into that current volume flow of search intent (exisiting and new).

 An important point to understand is the more appropriate your keyword research is, the closer you are to your potential customer.
 A strong keyword research strategy allows you to be able to figure out which search terms work best for your product pages, content and website pages.

-Also – don’t ignore long-tail keywords.
+And don’t ignore long-tail keywords.